modxorg/Docs/en/getting-started/glossary.md

 An example of a PHP Resolver is one that attaches Plugin Events to a newly-installed Plugin.

-An example of a file Resolver is one that copies the assets/ditto directory in the xPDOVehicle path to /modx/assets/ditto.
+An example of a file Resolver is one that copies the assets/ditto directory in the xPDOVehicle path to `/modx/assets/ditto`.

 - - - - - -

 ### Setting Tags

-Tags in the form \[\[++SettingName\]\] that reference MODx System Settings, Context Settings, and User Settings.
+Tags in the form `[[++SettingName]]` that reference MODx System Settings, Context Settings, and User Settings.

 - - - - - -

 ### Snippet Tags

-Tags in the form \[\[SnippetName\]\], also referred to as Snippet Calls.
+Tags in the form `[[SnippetName]]`, also referred to as Snippet Calls.

 - - - - - -